GarvGupta20/my-git-version-control-system/README.md

 this version control system doesnt invode the git diff and gt branch git merge and most importantly the git checkout functonality

-but this code provides the basic of how the version control system keep track of ypur files for the extended learning about the git and version control system kindly foloow the git repository as it is open source https://github.com/git/git or you can folow this blog for the inspiration https://tom.preston-werner.com/2009/05/19/the-git-parable.html
+but this code provides the basic of how the version control system keep track of ypur files for the extended learning about the git and version control system kindly follow the git repository as it is open source https://github.com/git/git or you can folow this blog for the inspiration https://tom.preston-werner.com/2009/05/19/the-git-parable.html